Pesticide use contributes to water contamination, biodiversity loss, climate change acceleration and soil degradation.

 Per- and polyfluoroalkyl substances (PFAS) is an umbrella term for a family of thousands of chemicals that known for their non-stick, waterproof properties.
 PFAS substances are known as ‘forever chemicals’ because of their extreme persistence in the environment.
 They are linked with a range of health issues including cancer, high cholesterol and immune system dysfunction.

-The source of PFAS in pesticides can be the active ingredient itself, the product’s fluorinated container which leaches into the contents, or the product’s ‘inert’ ingredients.
+The source of PFAS in pesticides can be the active ingredient itself (as listed in the CSIRO research), but also the product’s fluorinated container which leaches into the contents, or the product’s ‘inert’ ingredients.

 Due to commercial secrecy, inert ingredients in pesticide formulations are not publicly disclosed, despite the dangers they may pose.